digst/OIOIDWS.Net/readme.txt

 - The WSC must acquire a test FOCES certificate with a private key.
 This certificate does not need to be distributed out-of-band to either STS or WSP.
 WSP indirectly trusts the WSC through the holder-of-key mechanism and STS trusts all FOCES certificates.

 - The WSP must acquire a test FOCES certificate with a private key.
 This certificate (the public part without the private key) must be distributed out-of-band to both WSC and STS.
 WSC needs it in order to trust responses from the WSP and STS needs it in order encrypt the token.
-The service must also be registered in STS with an endpoint ID.
+The service must also be registered in STS (through "NemLog-in administration") with an endpoint ID.
 This ID is used in both configurations of the WSC and WSP.
 The WSC needs the endpoint ID in order to request a token for a specific WSP.
 The WSP needs the endpoint ID in order to verify that the token is issued to the right WSP.

+- Information about how to order FOCES certificates from NETS DANID can be found here: http://www.nets.eu/dk-da/Produkter/Sikkerhed/Funktionssignatur/Pages/default.aspx.

+- Information about how to register a WSP in NemLog-in STS through "NemLog-in administration" can be found here: (https://digitaliser.dk/resource/2561041).